Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_transformation/tb_zts_transformation.md

 <img src = "assets/validate_prod.png">

 ### Step 3 - Dropping and Undropping Tables
 We can officially say our developer has completed their assigned task.
-With the `truck_type` column in place and correctly calulated, our `sysadmin` can clean up the left over Table and sign off for the day.
+With the `truck_type` column in place and correctly calculated, our `sysadmin` can clean up the left over Table and sign off for the day.

 ### Step 4 - Dropping a Table